 - Sport Integrity Leadership (Graduate Certificate in Sport Integrity)

-- Ethics Sport Management and Active Recreation (Bachelor of Sport Management)
+- Ethics in Sport Management and Active Recreation (Bachelor of Sport Management)

 - International Association for the Philosophy of Sport